Mealman1551/ArchivedDataCodec/setup/readme.txt

-please remove the "x" at the end of the extension to read the files.
+please remove the "#" at the end of the extension to read the files.

 ~Mealman1551